HOW I BECAME A DOG TRAINER

 UNTIL the internet started to advertise dog training courses online.
 It wasn’t until 2015 I decided to get my feet wet and go for it.

 I took a course from FERNDOG TRAINER ACADEMY.
 Unfortunately, it was not the training I wanted to do.
 I found that the basic commands were good but after the dog knew that what do you do now?

-She knows all her basic commands but when I started training her this type of training made a huge impact on our relationship.
+She knew all her basic commands, but when I started training her this type of training made a huge impact on our relationship.
 She is much more focused on me and loves playing games.
-I try to play a game a day with her even though she is 14 years old and has Degenerative Myelopathy.
+I try to play a game a day with her, even though she is 14 years old and has Degenerative Myelopathy.

 Our motto is you have to be Sexier Than a Squirrel, which I became.

 Here is my online training website if you want to try this method out by yourself.